Zoe Matthews

-Zoe Matthews (born May 25, 2007) is an American professional soccer player who plays as a defender for Liga F club Dux Logroño, on loan from the Houston Dash.
-She signed with the Dash at the age of 17 in 2024.
+Zoe Noel Matthews (born May 25, 2007) is an American professional soccer player who plays as a midfielder or defender for the Orlando Pride of the National Women's Soccer League (NWSL).
+She started her professional career with the Houston Dash at age 17 in 2024.

 Early life

 Matthews grew up in Southlake, Texas, the daughter of Jason and Angie Matthews.
-In 2022, as a freshman at Carroll Senior High School, she helped lead the soccer team to the UIL Class 6A state championship, scoring a goal and providing an assist in Kennedy Fuller's hat trick in the 4–0 title game win.
-The following season, she was named United Soccer Coaches All-American in 2023 after scoring 22 goals and adding 26 assists as a sophomore.
-She played club soccer for Solar SC and Legends SC, earning ECNL all-conference honors with both teams.
-She won the ECNL under-14 national championship with Solar in 2021 and reached the ECNL under-17 national title game with Legends in 2024.
-Growing up, she was mentored by North Carolina Courage midfielder Brianna Pinto through Voice in Sport, a mentorship group for African-American girls in sports.
+She played high school soccer at Carroll Senior High School, leading the team to the UIL Class 6A state championship as a freshman in 2022.
+She scored a goal and had an assist in the final as teammate Kennedy Fuller scored a hat trick in the 4–0 win.
+She scored 22 goals and tallied 26 assists as a sophomore, being named All-American by United Soccer Coaches in 2023.
+She played ECNL club soccer for Solar SC and Legends SC, earning all-conference honors twice.
+She helped lead both teams to ECNL national finals, winning the under-14 title with Solar SC in 2021 and finishing runner-up for the under-17 title with Legends SC in 2024.
+She played as an attacking midfielder growing up and was mentored by North Carolina Courage midfielder Brianna Pinto through the group Voice in Sport.
+Before going pro, she was committed to play college soccer for the LSU Tigers.